-Three scholarly organizations are affiliated to the IVPP: Society of Vertebrate Paleontology, which is a branch of the Palaeontological Society of China, and the Paleoanthropology-Paleolithic Sub-Committee and the Stratigraphy Sub-Committee, both under the Quaternary Research Association of China.
+Three scholarly organizations are affiliated with IVPP: the Society of Vertebrate Paleontology, a branch of the Palaeontological Society of China, and the Quaternary Research Association of China's Paleoanthropology-Paleolithic Sub-Committee and Stratigraphy Sub-Committee.

-International collaborations and exchanges have developed rapidly during the recent years.
-The institute has established collaborations with more than 20 countries worldwide, mainly on the studies of early vertebrates, fossil reptiles, dinosaurs and birds, terrestrial mammals, origin of early hominids and their environmental background.
-Half a dozen of postdocs from England and France have been worked at the institute for one to two years, and a Fulbright graduate student from the US is now spending one year here.
-The IVPP strives to provide the funding opportunities for international post- and pre-doctorial students, and seek to co-sponsor and train international graduate students with the institutions overseas.
-The IVPP has organized and will continue to explore the venue to organize the traveling exhibits overseas to showcase the wonderful fossils that have been found in China and will interest the scientists and general public alike.
+International collaboration and exchange have developed rapidly during recent years.
+The institute has established collaboration with more than 20 countries worldwide, mainly on the studies of early vertebrates, fossil reptiles, dinosaurs and birds, terrestrial mammals, and the origin of early hominids and their environmental background.
+About ten postdoctoral researchers from the USA, Canada, Japan, England and France have worked at the institute for one to two years, and a Fulbright Scholar from the USA has spent one year at the institute.
+IVPP strives to provide funding for international doctoral students and postdoctorial scholars, and seek to collaborate with overseas institutions to train international graduate students.
+IVPP has organized overseas exhibits of its fossil collections and will continue to do so in order to showcase the wonderful fossils found in China.

-The IVPP’s current prominent position in international paleontological communities owes a great deal to its luminous pioneers such as the late C. C. Young.
-Its origin can be traced back to the Cenozoic Research Laboratory, which was established in 1929 as a subordinate branch of the Geological Survey of China.
-During the early days of the People’s Republic of China, the Cenozoic Research Laboratory was affiliated to the National Planning and Steering Commission for Geological Works, and in 1953 it became an independent research Laboratory of Vertebrate Paleontology of CAS.
+IVPP’s current prominent position in the international paleontological community owes a great deal to its luminous pioneers such as the late C. C. Young.
+The institute's origin can be traced back to the Cenozoic Research Laboratory, which was established in 1929 as a subordinate branch of the Geological Survey of China.
+During the early days of the People’s Republic of China, the Cenozoic Research Laboratory was affiliated to the National Planning and Steering Commission for Geological Works, and in 1953 it became an independent Research Laboratory of Vertebrate Paleontology of CAS.
 Its name was changed to the Institute of Vertebrate Paleontology in 1957, and it attained its present name in 1960.